JorGarMol/VoCC/readme.md

 # Functions for Calculating the Velocity of Climate Change

-J Molinos et al. 28 Feb 2018
+Jorge Garcia Molinos et al. 28 Feb 2018

 This package is currently under development.

-Contact Jorge with any questions.
+Please contact [me](jorgegmolinos@arc.hokudai.ac.jp) if you use it or for questions or feed-back.

 ## Installation